Common Causes of Finger Stiffness

 Other important causes of finger stiffness and loss of motion include old tendon injuries, sprains, and fractures that have healed incorrectly.
 These should always be considered among other possibilities for a stiff finger.
 If you are experiencing finger stiffness, ask your orthopaedic hand specialist about your particular diagnosis and treatment options available to you.

-Dr. Zakariah S. Mahmood is Board Eligible in Orthopaedic Surgery.
+Dr. Zakariah S. Mahmood is Board Certified in Orthopaedic Surgery.
 He attended medical school at the University of Miami Miller School Of Medicine and completed his residency at the Jackson Memorial Hospital at The University of Miami.
 Additionally, he obtained his fellowship training in Hand and Upper Extremity Surgery at the Warren Alpert Medical School at Brown University in Providence, Rhode Island.
 Dr. Mahmood practices at The Orthopaedic Institute’s Ocala facility.